videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 Livestream experience is important while undertaking interactive live streaming in order to increase audience.
 To do this, the livestream should be able to respond to the viewer's network bandwidth, and change the stream's resolution as necessary.
 Therefore, adaptive live streaming refers to a feed that automatically adjusts to a lower or higher resolution dependent on the user's preferences.

+### What is Latency?

+Latency is the delay between capturing video content and its playback.
+Key factors that affecting latency :

+- **Segment duration**: Optimize for latency by adjusting segment durations.
+- **Buffering**: Balance buffer size for smoother playback against latency.
+- **Playlist Updates**: Manage playlist intervals to impact latency.
+- **Keyframe Intervals**: Tune intervals for optimal latency and segment size.
+- **Network Conditions**: Efficient servers and network health contribute to lower latency.

+For real-time interactions, consider low-latency protocols like WebRTC.
+HLS excels in adaptive streaming and on-demand scenarios, offering flexibility but introducing some latency.

 ### HLS Architecture of VideoSDK

 <center>